Holic75/Baldurs-gate-dnd-3.5/README.md

 – May use the Set Snare ability once per day.
 Gains one use at levels 1, 5, 10, 15 and 20.
 – Acquires two scrolls with any arcane spell up to maximum level she can cast at every level up starting from level 2.
 – Gets one bonus feat at levels 10, 20, 26 and 29.
 – Gains access to the following epic spells: Comet (at level 22), Energy Blades (at level 24), Dragon's Breath (at level 26) and Summon Planetar (at level 28).
+– Receives one Epic spell slot at level 22 and every 2 levels thereafter, which can be used to memorize a spell of any level.
 – Hit Die: d5
 – Low THAC0/APR progression, High Savingthrows vs. Breath Weapon, vs. Wand and vs. Spell
 NOTE: Gnomes can choose this hybrid class, but become Illusionist/Thieves by default.
 Gnomes are the only race that can combine a specialist Mage class in a hybrid class.